 Please be sure you have submitted a complete and accurate application, including all required paperwork and proof of identification as this will help us process your application faster.

 Processing your claim: We are excited to see demand for the new program, but that demand has led to a high volume of applications.
-Processing times are dependent on volume, and we currently anticipate it may take up to four weeks for complete applications to be processed.
-If you have not heard from us in three weeks from the time you apply, please reach out.
+Processing times are dependent on volume.
 Visit the “After you apply” page for more information.

 Receiving your weekly pay